jquery/learn.jquery.com/page/jquery-ui/environments/amd.md

 We'll need to download three things to get up and running: jQuery core, jQuery UI, and an AMD loader.

 While any AMD loader will work, we'll use RequireJS in this article, which you can download from <http://requirejs.org/docs/download.html>.
 If you don't have a version of jQuery core handy, you can get it from <http://jquery.com/download/>, and you can download jQuery UI directly from <http://jqueryui.com/>.
+Alternatively you can [download these libraries using a package manager such as Bower](/jquery-ui/environments/bower/).

 ### Directory Structure